pingidentity-developers-experience/ping-integration-example-packages/oidc_sdk-reg-authn-pkg/README.md

 Note: The Administrators environment cannot be used for this.

-In the command line, navigate to the `oidc-sdk-sample-app` directory and run:
+In the command line, navigate to the `/sample-app` directory and run:

 ```code
 npx http-server -S -C certs/cert.pem -K certs/key.pem